-February 2012: A C-Post Issue discovered with Johnson’s car pre-race
+February 2012: A C-Post Issue was discovered with Johnson’s car pre-race.

 October 2011: Crew Chief Knauss overheard telling Johnson to intentionally wreck his car if he wins the race.

-March 2005: Johnson’s winning car fails to reach minimum height requirement in post race inspection.
+March 2005: Johnson’s winning car failed to reach minimum height requirement in post-race inspection.

 While illegal modifications are nothing new in Nascar---just check out another famous Johnson, Junior Johnson----the list of modifications that were caught by Nascar casts suspicion over Johnson and his Crew Chief Chad Knauss.